 A few strains of avian influenza have been recorded as infecting humans, and those which can transmit to humans don't do so easily.
 The risk to public health during an outbreak is usually extremely low.
 However, those working in close contact with birds, such as with domestic and commercial poultry or bird researchers, have a higher exposure to risk.
 Bird flu is not transmitted through properly cooked food.
 Cooked poultry and eggs are safe to eat in areas where outbreaks have occurred.
 To minimise the risk further, if you do see sick or dead birds, do not touch them, their droppings, or any water nearby.

-Advice for vessels
+Advice for vessels and officers working at sea and

 Bird strikes